Mine clearance | Project duration: 2019-2021

 We are working to help Sri Lanka achieve its goal of freedom from mines as soon as possible.
 By supporting DASH, we are also providing jobs and therefore an income for people from destitute families that help build their self-confidence and benefit the whole family.

-776 anti-personnel mines, 166 unexploded ordnances (UXO) and 275 other explosive remnants of war have been identified and disposed of.
+1,099 anti-personnel mines, 3 anti-tank mines, 78 explosive remnants of war (UXO) and 2,232 other explosive remnants of war have been identified and disposed of.

-70 524 square meters of land have been released for use.
+73,032 square metres of land have been released for use.

-332 people now have safe access to their land resources.
-5 783 people have been sensitised to the risks.
+2,243 people will have safe access in future to their land resources.
+960 people have been sensitised to the risks.

 Pictures: DASH and HALO Trust